Cinema

 LA Light

-Electric radiance of Los Angeles at night.
 Colin Rich’s interpretation of the city captures the downtown district including a memorable reverse view of the Hollywood sign.
 Colin’s “LA Light” journey serves as a homage to the best of LA’s landmarks at night.

 The most notable benchmark for cinematic brilliance of LA’s nighttime hues and tones could be Michael Mann’s 1995 feature film, ‘Heat‘.
-This movie captured a quiet ambience, albeit with some lesser known architecture.

 Dante Spinotti the cinematographer on ‘Heat’ provided stark unsentimental framing and Elliot Goldenthal gave an equally minimal soundtrack avoiding the mundane and elevating the sober mood into a truly admirable realisation.